 When tracking the progress that children make, we use CFE levels.
-Typically, Early Level covers Nursery and P1, First Level will cover P2 - P4, and Second Level will be P5-P7.
+Typically, Early Level covers Nursery and P1, First Level covers P2 - P4, and Second Level covers P5-P7.
 We currently record attainment levels for Literacy and Numeracy.
 When considering the statistics, it is important to remember that the figures reported refer to a stage and the specific group of children who make up that stage.